Shadows and Lies

 Shadows and Lies (Sombras y mentiras, also known as In Praise of Shadows and William Vincent) is a 2010 romantic drama film starring James Franco and Julianne Nicholson.
-Filming took place in New York City, New York.
+Directed by Jay Anania, filming took place in New York City, New York.
 The film had a release at the Tribeca Film Festival in April 2010.

 Plot

 William Vincent (James Franco) returns to New York after four years in exile to save the girl (Julianne Nicholson) he loves from the same dangerous crime syndicate that brought them together.